leonzhang51/b2b-commerce/.github/instructions/state-management.instructions.md

 ## Migration Notes

 Todo state is now handled by Zustand stores (see `src/store/todoStore.ts`).
 Legacy MCP shims have been removed; update integrations to use the store directly.

+MVP note: place shared application state access in Presenters or Use-cases where appropriate.
+Views should only read passed-in state and emit events.
+Avoid placing business logic in Zustand selectors; keep them thin and focused on UI concerns.